Using R inside of Conda¶

 Setting up your environment and library¶

-To run R inside of Anaconda, first you will need to create and activate an Anaconda environment according to our documentation.
+To run R inside of Conda, first you will need to create and activate a Conda environment according to our documentation.
 Once you are inside your activated environment, you can then install any R packages required.

-When running R inside Anaconda, it is best to try to stick to installing any additional R packages you require using the Conda package manager:
+When running R inside Conda, it is best to try to stick to installing any additional R packages you require using the Conda package manager:

 https://docs.anaconda.com/free/working-with-conda/packages/using-r-language/

-There are over 6,000 commonly used R packages for data science available from Anaconda, as well as many others in the Bioconda and Conda Forge channels.
+There are thousands of commonly used R packages for data science available from the Conda Forge channel, as well as many others in the Bioconda channel.
 You can use the search facility at anaconda.org to search for packages.

 Use Mamba instead of Conda